dylpall/FOR-350/thuglyfe2_report.md

 * Rule `is_based64` requires JPEG header/trailer plus base64-encoded command artifacts (powershell invoke-webrequest command, and base64 strings representing `'http://108.181.155.31/asefa.bat'` and `c:\programdata\asefa.bat`).
 * If the JPEG contains appended base64 blobs or steganographic content that decodes to the `cmd /c powershell ...` invocation, that would indicate an image being used as a carrier for encoded/embedded commands or scripts.

-**Recommended next steps:**

-* Extract any appended data beyond JPEG EOI (FF D9) and scan for long base64-like strings (A–Z, a–z, 0–9, +, /, =).
-* Base64-decode candidate blobs and inspect for commands or scripts.
-* If encoded content is found, compute hashes, include decoded payloads in report, and treat as malicious until proven otherwise.

 ---

 ### `volt.wav` — likely benign / verify for embedded content

 * `is_Packed2` checks for JPEG SOI/EOI markers + `SR` packer header + string `"Google"`.
 The rule appears designed to detect a JPEG-based pack or a JPEG carrier.
 Since `volt.wav` is a .wav by name, a match would indicate an embedded JPEG or intentionally mislabeled file.
 * If `volt.wav` contains a whole JPEG inside (or an appended JPEG payload), the rule may trigger; otherwise it will not.

-**Recommended next steps:** run file carving/inspection to locate JPEG signatures inside `volt.wav` and inspect for the `SR` packer marker and unique strings.

 ---